-These developments will present both challenges and opportunities to financial institutions, their clients and investors.
 My role as counsel is to guide our clients through these challenges and help them take advantage of any opportunities in addition to helping them continue a robust business and be prepared for the next set of challenges.

 Boston College Law School, J.D., (Senior Editor, UCC Reporter-Digest)